 What trends will drive B2B ecommerce?
 We have dealt with this question and summarize the top strategy for B2B trade.
 One thing can be said in advance: B2B ecommerce platforms must increasingly equip for the diverse requirements of the future.
 Concepts such as punchout and headless commerce, but also B2B marketplaces and customers in the omnichannel will change the industry.
-So here are the 9 B2B Ecommerce strategies that retailers in the business customer sector should be prepared for.

 1. B2B ecommerce will service platform

 Shopping in B2B ecommerce is shifting to the Internet.
 Nevertheless, personal contact with the dealer is still an integral part of many customers.
 This is mainly because the information offered online often does not answer all customers’ questions.
 76% of B2B customers want to contact a personal sales representative before buying a new product.
 52% seek this advice when a product has new specifications.

 The trend in B2B ecommerce is moving away from pure ecommerce and towards platforms.
 These platforms combine ecommerce with a suitable range of services.
 Customers therefore not only find information and specifications about the product on the B2B platforms.
 They also allow you to make appointments for advice or book services that match the product, such as online training.